dimajix/flowman/docs/spec/mapping/extend.md

 # Extend Mapping

 The `extend` mapping will add new columns derived from the existing ones (or with constant values) to a mapping.
 All incoming columns will be kept.
+If a specified column name matches an existing incoming column name, then the column simply will be replaced with the new definition

 ## Example
 ```